Generate or renew my own SSL certificates

 If the process above is followed, and Let's Encrypt traffic is still being blocked by L11 WAAP, check the LE requests in the Events Log to discover the reason(s) for this.

-Note that the passthrough of Let's Encrypt requests does not occur until the Content Filtering stage of the .
+Note that the passthrough of Let's Encrypt requests does not occur until the Content Filtering stage of the traffic filtering process.
 This means that several stages of filtering are still performed before the passthrough can occur.
 If legitimate requests from Let's Encrypt are tagged with let-s-encrypt

 but are still being blocked, use the Events Log entries to determine the source of the blocking action, and then correct the security settings that are responsible for this.

-Feel free to for assistance with any part of the process described above.
+Feel free to contact support for assistance with any part of the process described above.